 - Germanic Efficiency: Stahlstadt is operated on split-second precision and unthinking following of orders.
 If you doesn't like it — well, the train's waiting.
 If, however, you agree to play the game, competence is rewarded with rapid promotion.

 - Germanic Depressives: Though comfortable and efficient, Stahlstadt is still quite a gloomy place.

 - Guile Hero: Marcel.

-- Load-Bearing Boss: Shultze runs his city personally and never employ any deputy who knows all of his secrets, so when he dies by the accident, nobody knows what to do and the city grinds to a standstill.
+- Load-Bearing Boss: Shultze runs his city personally and never employs any deputy who knows all of his secrets, so when he's killed in the accident, nobody knows what to do and the city grinds to a standstill.